pauljay611/performance-review-fullstack/README.md

 > A performance review web application

+## Functional Requirements

+## Non-Functional Requirement

 ## User Story

 - User with admin role can do CRUD on users
 - User with admin role can do CRUD on reviews
-- User without admin role can see self reviews
+- User without admin role can see personal reviews
 - User without admin role can update reviews when being a reviewer

+## User flow

+1. User login with username and password
+2. Direct to admin or employee page with different role
+3. Admin: can link to employees/reviews page for each user story
+4. Employee: can link to feedbacks/reviews page for each user story
+5. Click button to logout

 ## Setup